Home > Become a Notary > How to Become a Nevada Notary

 How to Become a Notary in Nevada

-Guide to become a notary public in Nevada:
+To become a notary in Nevada, you must:

 Who can become a notary public in Nevada?

-To become a Nevada notary public, a notary applicant must meet the following requirements:
+To become a notary public in Nevada, you must meet the following eligibility requirements:

 1. Be at least 18 years of age.